replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 export REPLICATED_API_TOKEN="[[ Instruqt-Var key="REPLICATED_API_TOKEN" hostname="shell" ]]"
 ```

-And lastly make sure we are working with the Harbor app that was
+And lastly make sure we are working with the Slackernews app that was
 created by the lab setup.

 ```